slideflow/slideflow/README.md

 Please see the [Version 1.3.2 Release Notes](https://github.com/jamesdolezal/slideflow/releases/tag/1.3.2) for a summary of the latest updates and fixes in the latest release.

 ## Installation
-Slideflow can be installed either with PyPI or as a Docker container.
-To install via pip:
+Slideflow can be installed with PyPI, as a Docker container, or run from source.

+### Method 1: Install via pip

 ```
 pip3 install --upgrade setuptools pip wheel
 pip3 install slideflow
 ```

+### Method 2: Docker image

 Alternatively, pre-configured [docker images](https://hub.docker.com/repository/docker/jamesdolezal/slideflow) are available with OpenSlide/Libvips and the latest version of either Tensorflow and PyTorch.
 To install with the Tensorflow backend: